orientechnologies/orientdb-docs/source/Configuration.md

 ##### server.log.dumpClientExceptionFullStackTrace

-Dumps the full stack trace of the exception to sent to the client.
+Dumps the full stack trace of the exception sent to the client.

 ```
 Setting name...: server.log.dumpClientExceptionFullStackTrace